IAIA25 Sessions

 Conference Topic: T2.
 Data-driven innovation of processes approaches methodologies tools

-In this session, participants will learn three things: 1) The conceptual design and framing of RAFCE; 2) Application of the web-based RAFCE software to a case study of regional assessment; 3) demonstrate capabilities of RAFCE for realtime data sharing, streamlining the assessment process and collaboration.
+In this session, participants will learn three things: 1) The conceptual design and framing of Risk Assessment Framework for Cumulative Effect (RAFCE), 2) Application of AI to a case study of regional assessment; 3) demonstrate capabilities of AI for real time data sharing, streamlining the assessment process and collaboration.

 Acceptance Status: approve